 What activities do you do?

 As well as our main Sunday service at 10.30am we run a wide range of other activities for ages from 0 to 100, both at weekends and during the week.
-Coming along to the 11am Sunday service is a great way to start being involved.
+Coming along to the Sunday morning service is a great way to start being involved.

 What happens at the Sunday service?

 Generally we sing a few songs or hymns, pray and are taught about a section of the Bible in a sermon of about 30 minutes.
 The services normally last about 60 minutes.
 We usually take an offering of money to help pay for the work of the church, but this is for regular church members only - if you're visiting, just pass it on.

 After the service there's time to chat with tea, coffee and biscuits so we can get to know each other better.